 Neshaminy State Park

 Neshaminy State Park is along the Delaware River in lower Bucks County.
-The park takes its name from Neshaminy Creek, which joins the Delaware at this point.
-The park measures 339 acres.
-The picnic areas and swimming pools are the most popular park attractions.
+The park takes its name from Neshaminy Creek, which joins the Delaware River at this point.
+The park’s 339 acres include picnic areas, a swimming pool, and a separate children’s spray park.
 Boating access to the Delaware River is provided at the marina.

 Swimming: The main pool and children’s spray pool are open from the Memorial Day weekend to Labor Day.
-Regular hours for weekends and holidays are 10 a.m. to 6 p.m. and 10 a.m. to 5 p.m. weekdays, unless otherwise posted.
+Regular hours for weekends and holidays are 10:00 AM to 6:00 PM and 10:00 AM to 5:00 PM weekdays, unless otherwise posted.
 Lifeguards are on duty when the pools are open.
-215-245-8499 (seasonal)
+215-245-8499 (seasonal). www.neshaminypool.com

 For their safety, all children ten years of age or younger must be accompanied by a person at least 14 years of age.
 Children without such supervision will be asked to leave the pool.

 Swimming is prohibited in the Delaware River from Neshaminy State Park.

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.